tremor-rs/tremor-rfcs/text/0006-plugin-development-kit.md

 # Summary
 [summary]: #summary

+A plugin development kit ( PDK ) enables modularization of tremor components decoupling their software development lifecycle.
-A plugin development kind (PDK for short) allows modularizing tremor's components and decupling their development.
-The two main requirements for the PDK are loading linked libraries that expose the artifacts and extending the current hardcoded registry to allow referencing those artifacts.
+The two main requirements for the PDK are loading shared linked libraries via a standard plugin mechanism that expose the plugin artifacts and refactoring internal component registries to allow referencing plugins.

 # Motivation
 [motivation]: #motivation

-There are multiple motivating factors for allowing plugins to be loaded and developed seperately.

-The first benefit of a PDK is to decouple the deployment of the tremor executable and its plugins.
-Decupling allows shipping, deploying, or updating artifacts after initial deployment.
+The first benefit of a PDK is to decouple the deployment of the tremor executable and components.
+This enables shipping, deploying, or updating artifacts dynamically after initial deployment.

-The second benefit is taking the burden of the core project.
-It makes it easier and less involved to add new artifacts as they can be developed, shipped, and tested seperately without the requirement to always include them.
+The second benefit is separating core and non-core or extended features development lifecycles.
+It stabilizes and standardizes how new artifacts are developed, shipped, tested, and deployed whilst normalizing packaging, operations and management.

 Lastly, rust compile times are high.
-Excluding components such as ramps, and plugins from the compilation part, and allowing them to be compiled only when they change, reduces build times and in result that development times.
+Partitioning out components as plugins from the core runtime allows them to be compiled separately, and only when there are significant changes, reducing build times, and offering faster development cycles whilst simultaneously reducing overall compile times.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The PDK allows to build linked libraries that can contain the following tremor components:
+The PDK supports plugins of the following kind:

 - Onramps
 - Offramps